-These various factors limit the effectiveness with which consumers attend to, access, assess, and act on relevant information, and this in turn affects market outcomes.
+These various factors limit the effectiveness with which consumers both engage with the market in the first place and then access, assess, and act on relevant information, and this in turn affects market outcomes.
 Even "competitive" markets can generate poor consumer outcomes when consumers do not move to choices that provide lower prices, higher quality, or less exploitation.
-If consumers, for example, ignore an aspect of the product or its price, even competitive firms will exploit this by choosing the neglected dimension to maximize profits (e.g., Gabaix and Laibson (2006)).
-Similarly, when consumers mispredict future usage-such as being overoptimistic regarding future gym attendance-firms write contracts to benefit from the consumers' mispredictions of their own behavior (e.g., DellaVigna and Malmendier (2006)).
+If consumers, for example, ignore an aspect of the product or its price, even competitive firms will exploit this by choosing the neglected dimension to maximize profits.
+Similarly, when consumers mispredict future usage-such as being overly optimistic regarding future gym attendance-firms write contracts to benefit from the consumers' mispredictions of their own behavior.

-Unregulated profit-maximizing firms in such settings-knowingly or unknowingly-exploit naïve consumer misperceptions and this can lead to undesirable distributional consequences (see, e.g., Armstrong and Vickers (2012)) as well as a variety of inefficiencies (see, e.g., the discussion in Heidhues and Kőszegi (2018) of participation distortions, exploitation distortions, as well as follow-on distortions).
-16 Consumer protection when effectively limiting the firms' ability to exploit such misperceptions can thus lead to more desirable market outcomes.
+Unregulated profit-maximizing firms in such settings-knowingly or unknowingly-exploit naïve consumer misperceptions, and this can lead to undesirable distributional consequences as well as a variety of inefficiencies.
+When consumer protection effectively limits the ability of firms to exploit such misperceptions, it can thus lead to more desirable market outcomes.